- Mission Director

-October 2011 - September 2015
+Duration: October 2011 - September 2015

-International Organization for Migration (IOM)
+Implementing Partner: International Organization for Migration (IOM)

-civil society organizations, Ministry of Labor
+Key Partners: civil society organizations, Ministry of Labor

-The USAID Counter-Trafficking Project contributes to the efforts of the Central Asian Republics to address human trafficking by promoting and reinforcing gender-sensitive prevention and protection measures for victims of trafficking.
+The USAID Counter-Trafficking Project contributed to the efforts of the Central Asian Republics to address human trafficking by promoting and reinforcing gender-sensitive prevention and protection measures for victims of trafficking.
 The project was launched in Tajikistan, Uzbekistan, Kazakhstan and Turkmenistan in 2010 and in the Kyrgyz Republic in October 2011.

-The project focuses on the following two areas: (a) Preventing human trafficking through gender-mainstreamed awareness-raising campaigns on key trafficking issues and through national level advocacy, policy debate, and informational activities with civil society and governmental and non-governmental actors;
+- Preventing human trafficking through gender-mainstreamed awareness-raising campaigns on key trafficking issues and through national level advocacy, policy debate, and informational activities with civil society, governmental and non-governmental actors;

-In the Kyrgyz Republic, the program achieves impact through increased awareness of target groups about the risks of human trafficking; reintegration of identified trafficking victims; increased capacity of civil society organizations to combat human trafficking through its continued support to shelters and hotlines.
-As of June 2014, nearly 800 awareness-raising events had involved over 110,000 participants in counter-trafficking activities.
-In addition, 12,335 consultations have been held through the counter-trafficking hotline; 116 victims of trafficking have received rehabilitation and reintegration assistance; and local municipalities in Bishkek and Osh have provided rent-free locations for shelters and the office housing the counter-trafficking hotline.
+The Government of the Kyrgyz Republic demonstrated its commitment to address human trafficking through its continued support to shelters and hotlines.
+As of June 2015, nearly 1,048 awareness-raising events have engaged over 139,870 participants in counter-trafficking activities.
+In addition, 14,973 consultations have been held through the counter-trafficking hotline (0800 0000 189); 179 victims of trafficking have received rehabilitation and reintegration assistance; and governmental bodies and local municipalities in Bishkek and Osh have provided rent-free locations for shelters and the office housing for the counter-trafficking hotline.